 - Add essential oils and stir.

-- Pour mixture into silicone mold.
+- Pour mixture into silicone soap molds, candy molds, or a shallow cooking sheet lined with parchment paper.
 Tip: For an exfoliating lotion bar, add oatmeal to the bottom of the mold.

 - Let mixture harden for two to three hours.
 Wrap in plastic wrap and store in container until ready to use.

-- Massage lotion bar on the skin for moisture.
+- Massage lotion bar on the skin using your body heat to soften it.

 Notes